 Food Scene and Shopping

 Hilo, meanwhile, has a down-home food culture.
 Local plate lunches, mom-and-pop diners, and old-school bakeries are the norm.
 The Hilo Farmers Market is one of the best in the state, with local produce, flowers, crafts, and more.
 There’s less variety overall compared to Honolulu, but more authenticity.
+For those curious about the cost of dining out in Hawaii, Hilo offers a unique perspective on affordability and local flavors.

 When it comes to shopping, Kona has more big-box stores and national chains—Costco, Target, Walmart, etc. Hilo has some too, but it’s a little more low-key.
 If you’re someone who prefers boutique shops and supporting local businesses, Hilo might feel more aligned with your values.